adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

 Fast-forward to Autumn 2009.
 I graduated with full marks, getting my Bachelor in Computer Science with a thesis regarding a geo-tagging web application, with some flavours of artificial intelligence.
 It was programmed using my favourite tool at the time, Python.
-I felled in love with Python during the summer, when my professor suggested it as a nice system language to implement my thesis with (the thesis was on a different topic that I later changed into the aforementioned webapp).
+I fell in love with Python during the summer, when my professor suggested it as a nice system language to implement my thesis with (the thesis was on a different topic that I later changed into the aforementioned webapp).
 I embraced Python completely, being truly refreshing after the clunkiness of Java, so I started